ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ![connect](files/connect.PNG)

 - Click `Confirm` to go through the payment process.
-(You won't have to complete this step if you've already ordered DDoSX<sup>®</sup> or CDN via your UKFast account manager).
+(You won't have to complete this step if you've ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager - you should see the relevant credits in your MyUKFast account already).

 ## Configure domain